 OSA Risk Factors

 - Large Neck

 - Nighttime nasal congestion

-- Alcohol use before bed time
+- Alcohol use before bedtime

 How do I know if I have Sleep Apnea?

-While a few simple answers on a questionnaire can highly predict if you are at risk for sleep apnea, only diagnosis through a physical examination and a thorough review of symptoms with your DETAIL DENTAL doctor can you know for sure.
+While a few simple answers on a questionnaire can highly predict if you are at risk for sleep apnea, only through diagnosis through a physical examination, and a thorough review of symptoms with your DETAIL DENTAL doctor can you know for sure.
 After a clinical exam, we might send you home with a Home Sleep Test (HST) which will be interpreted by a Board-Certified Sleep Physician who can diagnose Sleep Apnea and help you get you on the right path for treatment.

-Treatments for Sleep Apnea and Snoring
+Oral Appliance Therapy for Sleep Apnea and Snoring

 Treatment for Sleep Apnea may include Oral Appliance Therapy, CPAP, simple lifestyle changes, or surgery.
 We will work with you to decide which treatment is best for you.
-In most cases, primary snoring can be treated with a custom made and properly titrated Oral Appliance.
+In most cases, primary snoring can be treated with a custom-made and properly titrated Oral Appliance.